-Unfounded Crimes: In 2014, the Department of Education started to require the disclosure of Unfounded Crimes.

-In 2014 there were no Clery reportable crimes which were unfounded.
+In 2014, the Department of Education started to require the disclosure of Unfounded Crimes: Unfounded Crimes: In 2014 four cases of theft were reported which were unfounded.

 NOTE: The above listed arrests and judicial referrals are for legally defined crimes in the local jurisdiction where the crime is reported.
 These do not include violations of the St. Mary's University Student Code of Conduct, Residence Life Policies, or other University policy.